 Weight-loss drugs can be expensive and aren't always paid for by insurance.
-Ask your insurance company about coverage.
+Ask your insurance company about your coverage.

 - Bupropion-naltrexone (Contrave)